|

 - NRE

-- National Rail Enquiries - enquiry and journey planning service run by ATOC.
+- National Rail Enquiries - enquiry and journey planning service run by RDG.

 - NSIP